-Sometimes we’re asked what is the most important thing that Birmingham area homeowner's can do to maintain their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Sometimes we’re asked what is the most important thing that Birmingham area homeowner's can do to maintain their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Buying new furnace and return air filters is critical to the proper performance of your HVAC system, plus your home's air quality.
 Did you know indoor air pollution is one of the top five environmental health risks?
 We know it's the last thing on your mind, but this is really important stuff.
 Changing the air filters is not all that hard for most Birmingham homeowners, but there are typically two challenges to actually getting it done:

 - Determining just how often to change your furnace or air conditioner filter.